OpenCouncilData/ocd-standards/README.md

 ### Standards

+General guidelines:

+* All date fields should be provided as ISO8601 ("2014-11-03")
+* Additional fields can (and should) be provided, but should be included after recommended fields.
+* Numeric values should be provided as a single numeric value ("1.3").
+Don't include a range ("1.2 - 1.4"), nor units ("1.3m").

 #### Trees

 Trees registers contain locations and information about individual trees within the council boundaries.
 They usually include "street trees", sometimes "park trees", but rarely trees on private property or in bushland.
 Reasons for collecting the data including planning future growth or maintenance of canopy cover, and managing risk of falling branches.